appd REST API

 All generated keys can only be generated inside properly attested app instances and will remain the same even in case the app is deployed somewhere else or its state is erased.

-Endpoint: /rofl/v1/keys/generate
+Endpoint: /rofl/v1/keys/generate (POST)

 Example request: